Financial Services Act 2010

 Groups Affected

-- Financial Institutions: Subject to new regulations on executive remuneration, recovery and resolution planning, short selling, and consumer redress schemes.
-This may increase compliance costs.
+- Financial Institutions: Subject to new regulations on executive pay, recovery and resolution planning, and short selling.
+May face increased compliance costs and potential penalties for non-compliance.

 Powered by nyModel